thetkhinelin25/Data-Analytic-with-Excel-and-R-Capstone-Project/README.md

 # Data-Analytic-with-Excel-and-R-Capstone-Project

-Project Title: Analyzing Weather Impact on Bike-Sharing Demand and Developing an Interactive Dashboard for Global Cities
+Project Title: Urban Bike-Sharing Forecasting and Optimization Worldwide​

 For Capstone Project
 This project analyzes the impact of weather on bike-sharing demand in urban areas, with a focus on Seoul and extending to other global cities.
 It involves building predictive models to forecast bike-sharing demand based on weather conditions and creating interactive maps and dashboards to visualize these insights.